stephenhodgkiss/extract-translation-text-from-php-js/README.md

 First, upload and amend the script changing lines 5-9 as necessary for your project.
 It should be in the root of your public folder, so it can read all files in that directory and all sub-directories.

-After extracting the translations for the first time, the $append value should be changed to 'false' so it loads all current translations first.
+After extracting the translations for the first time, the $append value should be changed to 'true' so it loads all current translations first.

 Now open the script in your browser, once done it shows a summary of what it has produced: -